Can a Pagdi Shop Be Vacated by the Owner? — Legal Reality Explained

 By Proclee.com | Simplifying Property Clarity

-In many Indian cities, especially Mumbai and Delhi, old commercial shops still run under the Pagdi system — a traditional tenancy model where the tenant pays a one-time Pagdi amount and nominal rent for decades.
-But a common question remains —
+In many Indian cities, especially Mumbai and Delhi, old commercial shops still run under the Pagdi system - a traditional tenancy model under which a tenant pays merely a one-time Pagdi amount in lieu of advance, along with nominal rent for decades.
+But, the moot question remains -

-Can the owner get the shop vacated when required?
+Can the owner have the shop vacated when need arises?

-The Pagdi system gives the tenant long-term protection and even hereditary rights, while the landlord retains ownership.
-However, eviction is allowed only under specific legal grounds — not by personal demand.
+Pagdi gives a long-term protection, and even hereditary rights to the tenant, while the landlord retains the ownership.
+Eviction is permitted only on specific legal grounds, not by personal demand.

 Legal Position in India